 One of those traditions, or practices, is that of the pastors wearing a full-length garment for official purposes.
-This is a very common uniform in many Eastern evangelical churches and is not solely used within one particular denomination.
+This is a very common uniform in many Eastern churches and is not solely used within one particular denomination.
 When people see a man wearing this long tunic-like robe, they automatically recognize him as a spiritual leader who they can respect, open up to and ask for prayer.
 Ministry becomes much more effective when the pastors wear this uniform, because it creates trust among their communities.
-The Evangelical Church of India, The Good Shepherd Community Church movement founded by Operation Mobilization in India and dozens of other evangelical churches follow this tradition.
+The Good Shepherd Community Church movement founded by Operation Mobilization in India and dozens of other churches follow this tradition.

 Some have confused the dress code of Believers Eastern Church pastors as being Catholic.

-A typical church service in a Believers Eastern Church includes 30 minutes of worship and adoration of Jesus Christ and 40 minutes of systematic teaching from the Word of God with practical applications.
-It also includes prayers, Scripture readings and confession of the Nicene Creed or the Apostle’s Creed.
+A typical church service in a Believers Eastern Church includes worship and adoration of Jesus Christ and teaching from the Word of God with practical applications.
+It also includes prayers, Scripture readings and confession of the Nicene Creed.
 The creed that is confessed helps new believers become grounded in sound doctrine.
 Following a systematic reading of the Word of God during the worship service is especially important for the illiterate people in the congregations.
 All of this is not to the exclusion of spontaneous prayer and worship, which is also enthusiastically encouraged and taught.